Rohitkkpandey/radareorg/README.md

 We have a [new website](radare.org/)!
-If you want to contribute, have a look at the [repository](https://github.com/radareorg/radare.org)!
+If you want to contribute, have a look at the [repository](https://github.com/radareorg/radare.org)! - An Amazing Project

 [~old website link~](http://radare2s-website.readthedocs.io)